golemfactory/golem-docs/src/markdoc/partials/customPages/default-values.md

 {% /defaultvalue %}

 {% defaultvalue title="activityPreparingTimeout" defaultValue="5 * 60 * 1000" %}
-Timeout for activity preparation, which includes the creation and deployment of commands, in ms.
+Timeout for activity preparation, which includes the creation and deployment commands, in ms.
 {% /defaultvalue %}

 ## packagePackageOptions